microsoft/vscode-docs/api/language-extensions/language-server-extension-guide.md

     diagnostics.push(diagnostic);
   }

-  // Send the computed diagnostics to VSCode. connection.sendDiagnostics({ uri: textDocument.uri, diagnostics });
+  // Send the computed diagnostics to VS Code. connection.sendDiagnostics({ uri: textDocument.uri, diagnostics });
 }

 connection.onDidChangeWatchedFiles(_change => {
-  // Monitored files have change in VSCode connection.console.log('We received an file change event');
+  // Monitored files have change in VS Code connection.console.log('We received a file change event');
 });

 // This handler provides the initial list of the completion items.